 The occurrences at the 2011 edition of the 24 Hours of Le Mans brought to mind those of 1955, the race that lives in infamy.
-More than 80 spectators were killed plus some 120 injured in the most horrendous accident in motor racing history.
+During the 1955 24 Hours of Le Mans, more than 80 spectators were killed plus some 120 injured in the most horrendous accident in motor racing history.

 The 1955 season started on a down note when, on May 26, World Champion and revered driver Alberto Ascari died at Monza.
 A week later, Bill Vukovich was killed while leading the Indy 500.
 Both were highly skilled with vast experience.